 Safari is the default browser on Mac.
 Over period of time it will load very slow and ultimately most of us will end up in using Google Chrome.
 You will never turn back to Safari, once started using Chrome.
-By default Chrome has a Adobe Flash Player plugin but it will ask you before loading the pages with Flash player.
+By default, Chrome has a Adobe Flash Player plugin but it will ask you before loading the pages with Flash player.
+In this article we will explain, how to enable Adobe Flash player in Mac Chrome and other options to control the behavior.

 1. Default Behavior of Chrome – Ask to Enable Flash for Specific Site